DevSilv/DevSilv.github.io/_drafts/how-readers-learn-through-articles.md

 The readers learn new ways of organizing their knowledge.
 If they already know them, they improve their knowledge/skills of them by repetition/recalling.

 ### 10. Describing the world
 The readers learn new ways of describing the world.
 This is on the assumption that they somewhat incorporate the model that they create reading this article to the model of the world that they already have.
-If they already know them, they improve their knowledge/skills of them by repetition/recalling.
+If they already know these ways, they improve their knowledge/skills of them by repetition/recalling.